French Revolution: French Directory (1795–1799)

-Prior to 1797, three of the five Directors were firmly Republican; Barras, Révellière-Lépeaux and Jean-François Rewbell, as were around 40% of the legislature.
-The same percentage were broadly centrist or unaffiliated, along with two Directors, Étienne-François Letourneur and Lazare Carnot.
-Although only 20% were committed Royalists, many centrists supported the restoration of the exiled Louis XVIII of France in the belief this would end the War of the First Coalition with Britain and Austria.
-The elections of May 1797 resulted in significant gains for the right, with Royalists Jean-Charles Pichegru elected President of the Council of 500, and Barthélemy appointed a Director.
+Prior to 1797, three of the five directors were firmly Republican; Barras, Révellière-Lépeaux and Jean-François Rewbell, as were around 40% of the legislature.
+The same percentage were broadly centrist or unaffiliated, along with two directors, Étienne-François Letourneur and Lazare Carnot.
+Although only 20% were committed Royalists, many centrists supported the restoration of the exiled Louis XVIII in the belief this would bring peace.
+The elections of May 1797 resulted in significant gains for the right, with Royalists Jean-Charles Pichegru elected president of the Council of 500, and Barthélemy appointed a director.

-With Royalists apparently on the verge of power, the Republicans staged a coup on 4 September.
-Using troops from Bonaparte's Army of Italy under Pierre Augereau, the Council of 500 was forced to approve the arrest of Barthélemy, Pichegru and Carnot.
-The election results were cancelled, sixty-three leading royalists deported to French Guiana and new laws passed against émigrés, Royalists and ultra-Jacobins.
-Although the power of the monarchists had been destroyed, it opened the way for direct conflict between Barras and his opponents on the left.
+With Royalists apparently on the verge of power, Republicans attempted a pre-emptive coup on 4 September.
+Using troops from Napoleon's Army of Italy under Pierre Augereau, the Council of 500 was forced to approve the arrest of Barthélemy, Pichegru and Carnot.
+The elections were annulled, 63 leading Royalists deported to French Guiana, and laws were passed against émigrés, Royalists and ultra-Jacobins.
+The removal of his conservative opponents opened the way for direct conflict between Barras and those on the left.

-Despite general war weariness, fighting continued and the 1798 elections saw a resurgence in Jacobin strength.
-The invasion of Egypt in July 1798 confirmed European fears of French expansionism, and the War of the Second Coalition began in November.
-Without a majority in the legislature, the Directors relied on the army to enforcing decrees and extract revenue from conquered territories.
-This made generals like Bonaparte and Joubert essential political players, while both the army and the Directory became notorious for their corruption.
+Fighting continued despite general war weariness, and the 1798 elections resulted in a resurgence in Jacobin strength.
+Napoleon's invasion of Egypt in July 1798 confirmed European fears of French expansionism, and the War of the Second Coalition began in November.
+Without a majority in the legislature, the directors relied on the army to enforce decrees and extract revenue from conquered territories.
+Generals like Napoleon and Barthélemy Catherine Joubert became central to the political process, while both the army and directory became notorious for their corruption.

-It has been suggested the Directory did not collapse for economic or military reasons, but because by 1799, many 'preferred the uncertainties of authoritarian rule to the continuing ambiguities of parliamentary politics'.
+It has been suggested the directory collapsed because by 1799, many 'preferred the uncertainties of authoritarian rule to the continuing ambiguities of parliamentary politics'.
 The architect of its end was Sieyès, who when asked what he had done during the Terror allegedly answered "I survived".
-Nominated to the Directory, his first action was removing Barras, using a coalition that included Talleyrand and former Jacobin Lucien Bonaparte, Napoleon's brother and president of the Council of 500.
-On 9 November 1799, the Coup of 18 Brumaire replaced the five Directors with the French Consulate, which consisted of three members, Bonaparte, Sieyès, and Roger Ducos; most historians consider this the end point of the French Revolution.
+Nominated to the directory, his first action was to remove Barras, with the help of allies including Talleyrand, and Napoleon's brother Lucien, president of the Council of 500.
+On 9 November 1799, the coup of 18 Brumaire replaced the five directors with the French Consulate, which consisted of three members, Napoleon, Sieyès, and Roger Ducos.
+Most historians consider this the end point of the French Revolution.